mirumee/ariadne-website/docs/schema-directives.md

 title: Schema directives
 ---

-Schema directives are special annotations that API developer may use to change or extend query executor's behaviour for selected elements of the schema.
-Those annotations are defined using dedicated syntax and then consumed during the executable schema creation by Ariadne.
+Schema directives are special annotations that developers can use to change or extend behaviour for selected elements in the schema.
+Those annotations are defined using dedicated syntax and then consumed during the executable schema creation.

 ## Defining schema directives